Devilla/docs/ens-improvement-proposals/ensip-1-ens.md

 }
 ```

-Such a contract can be inserted directly into the ENS registry, eliminating the need for a separate resolver contract in simple use-cases.
+Such a contract can be inserted directly into the PNS registry, eliminating the need for a separate resolver contract in simple use-cases.
 However, the requirement to 'throw' on unknown function calls may interfere with normal operation of some types of contract.

 #### Standalone resolver